mslinn/quill-cache/README.md

 `HasId` is generic and quite flexible, so you are encouraged to subclass all your domain objects from `HasId`, even if they do not require database caching.

+The current version of this library has no provision for distributed caches.
+This could be retrofitted, however the author did not have the need, so the work was not done.

 ## DAOs
 The [data access object pattern](https://en.wikipedia.org/wiki/Data_access_object) (DAO) is common across all computer languages.
 DAOs for case classes that require database caching must extend the